clawpack/geoclaw_tutorial_csdms2016/chile2010/Example1.md

    `html` files that facilitate viewing these plots.

-   To view them, start by opening the file `_plots/_PlotIndex.html` in web browser.
+   To view them, start by opening the file `_plots/_PlotIndex.html` in a web browser.

+   On SageMathCloud, copy the link that appears at the end of the plotting messages and open it in a new browser window.

-   Or on SageMathCloud (or a Mac) you can do:
+   On a Mac, you can simply do:

         open _plots/_PlotIndex.html